 These, though, are surely advantages shared by any modern ereader.

-The Kindle itself (the latest generation, which I believe is being called version 3 in the US) is surprisingly small and light.
+The Kindle itself (version 3, now called the Kindle Keyboard) is surprisingly small and light.
 It fits in my pocket and takes up rather less space than the average paperback.
 Navigation isn't entirely intuitive, but it comes with its own user guide pre-loaded, which explains everything.

 The screen is much closer to the experience of reading on paper, compared to a laptop screen.
 And although the screen flashes when you change page (this seems to be a feature of all ebook readers), I stopped noticing the flashes after a couple of hours.

-British and American English dictionaries are built in, and navigatng to any word will bring up a definition on screen.
-You can add highlights and bookmarks for futue reference, which I think will be invaluable if I use this for academic work, and you can also choose to see commonly-highlighted passages.
+British and American English dictionaries are built in, and navigating to any word will bring up a definition on screen.
+You can add highlights and bookmarks for future reference, which I think will be invaluable if I use this for academic work, and you can also choose to see commonly-highlighted passages.

 You can also make margin notes - a feature I know I'll love when I come to editing my next novel.